Job Opportunities at MISES

 • Contribute to the teaching curriculum at MISES.

-We encourage our research staff members to pursue their doctorate and support them accordingly.
-Next to the traditional doctorate that is conducted only at a chair or institute, the University of Mannheim also offers doctoral studies through a structured doctoral program at the Graduate School of Economics & Social Sciences (GESS).
-A key advantage of this program is the extensive course portfolio that facilitates the acquisition of strong methodological and technical foundations for doctoral students.
-Detailed information about the program can be found on the GESS website: www.gess.uni-mannheim.de.
+Doctoral researchers at MISES are embedded in the doctoral program at the Graduate School of Economics & Social Sciences (GESS) at the University of Mannheim.
+A key advantage of this program is the extensive course portfolio that facilitates the acquisition of strong methodological and technical foundations for doctoral candidates.
+Details about the program can be found on the GESS website.

 Please also note that the faculty members at MISES are affiliated with the area of Accounting.
 An application to the accounting track at CDSB is thus the best way to indicate your interest in pursuing a doctorate at MISES.
 Yet, MISES is also open for applications from other tracks and disciplines.